cicsdev/cics-java-liberty-restapp/README.md

 1. Add the `jaxrs-1.1` or `jaxrs-2.0` Liberty feature to `server.xml` depending on your version of Java EE.
 1. Install the `DFHWLP` resource defined in step 2 and ensure it becomes enabled.

 ### To deploy the samples into a CICS region:
 1. Using the CICS Explorer export the CICS bundle project to a zFS directory.
 The samples use the directory `/u/cics1/com.ibm.cicsdev.restapp.cicsbundle_1.0.0`.
 1. Create a CICS BUNDLE definition referencing the zFS directory created in step 1.
 1. Install the CICS BUNDLE resource.
 1. Download and compile the supplied COBOL program `EDUCHAN` and deploy into CICS.

 **Note:** sample DFHCSDUP EXTRACT output for the required CICS resource definitions is supplied in the supporting file [DFHCSD.txt](etc/DFHCSD.txt) file.

+#### Building the Example

+The sample can be built using the supplied Gradle or Maven build files to produce a WAR file and optionally a CICS Bundle archive.

+#### Gradle (command line)

+Run the following in a local command prompt:

+`gradle clean build`

+This creates a WAR file inside the build/libs directory and a CICS bundle ZIP file inside the `build/distributions` directory.

+If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the defaultJVMServer property to match the CICS JVMSERVER resource name.

+#### Maven (command line)

+Run the following in a local command prompt:

+`mvn clean package`

+This creates a WAR file and a CICS bundle zIP file inside the `target` directory.

+If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the <jvmserver> property to match the CICS JVMSERVER resource name.

 ### Running the Example